EMedicine

-eMedicine is an online clinical medical knowledge base founded in 1996 by doctors Scott Plantz and Jonathan Adler, and computer engineers Joanne Berezin and Jeffrey Berezin.
+eMedicine is an online clinical medical knowledge base founded in 1996 by Dr. Scott Plantz, with Julie Bohlen, Vern Powers, Jonathan Adler and computer engineers Joanne Berezin and Jeffrey Berezin.
 The eMedicine website consists of approximately 6,800 medical topic review articles, each of which is associated with a clinical subspecialty "textbook".
 The knowledge base includes over 25,000 clinically multimedia files.

 Each article is authored by board certified specialists in the subspecialty to which the article belongs and undergoes three levels of physician peer-review, plus review by a Doctor of Pharmacy.
 The article's authors are identified with their current faculty appointments.
 Each article is updated yearly, or more frequently as changes in practice occur, and the date is published on the article. eMedicine.com was sold to WebMD in January, 2006 and is available as the Medscape Reference.

 History

 Plantz, Adler and Berezin evolved the concept for eMedicine.com in 1996 and deployed the initial site via Boston Medical Publishing, Inc., a corporation in which Plantz and Adler were principals.
 A Group Publishing System 1 (GPS 1) was developed that allowed large numbers of contributors to collaborate simultaneously.
 That system was first used to create a knowledge base in emergency medicine with 600 contributing MDs creating over 630 chapters in just over a year.
 In 1997 eMedicine.com, Inc. was legally spun off from Boston Medical Publishing. eMedicine attracted angel-level investment from Tenet Healthcare in 1999 and a significant VC investment in 2000 (Omnicom Group, HIG Capital).

 Several years were spent creating the tables of contents, recruiting expert physicians and in the creation of the additional 6,100+ medical and surgical articles.
 The majority of operations were based out of the Omaha, Nebraska, office.

 In the early 2000s Plantz and Lorenzo also spearheaded an alliance with the University of Nebraska Medical Center to accredit eMedicine content for physician, nursing, and pharmacy continuing education.

 In 2005, eMedicine entered into discussions for acquisition.
 The board of directors unanimously recommended approval for sale of the company to WebMD.
 The sale was completed in January 2006.

 The site is free to use, requiring only registration. eMedicine content could also be accessed as an e-book, and could be downloaded into a palm top device.